 New Zealand is in the early stages of a decades-long transformation from reliance on fossil fuels to renewable electricity.
 Building Tauhara will be key in delivering on New Zealand’s Zero Carbon 2050 ambitions and updated 2030 targets.

 We believe Tauhara is New Zealand’s best low-carbon renewable baseload electricity opportunity.
 It will operate 24/7, is not reliant on the weather and is ideal for displacing baseload fossil fuel generation from the national grid.
 Geothermal will play a crucial role in New Zealand’s transition away from fossil fuels, and Contact has the expertise in the geothermal field to deliver a world class renewable energy powerstation.

-Contact is one of the country’s largest electricity generators, with five geothermal power stations, and a combined gross installed geothermal capacity of 431MW.
+Contact is one of the country’s largest electricity generators, with five existing geothermal power stations in the Central North Island region.
+We have a combined gross installed geothermal capacity of 431MW.

-Sustainability is core to our approach.
-That means taking care of the environmental, social, cultural and economic aspects of the development from start to finish.
+We have world class geothermal capability, with operational experience of running the worlds second longest electricity producing geothermal field (Wairakei, since 1958).
 Understanding the subsurface environment and managing the precious geothermal resource in a sustainable manner are key to the success of any geothermal development.
 To achieve that, you’d have to have some of the top geothermal minds in the world on your team.
 We do.

 This partnership aims to create a long-lasting relationship between the Trust and Contact with both benefiting from the utilisation of the geothermal resource for generations to come.
 We are proud to be working alongside the Trust landowners in our geothermal developments in a mutually beneficial way.
 Throughout the nine years since the original deal was signed, we have maintained a relationship based on principles of open communication, trust and mutual respect to keep cooperation thriving.